iyzana/cuts/README.md

 ```

-you can ignore lines not containing the limiter
+you can ignore lines not containing the delimiter

 ```
 $ cuts -d, --only-delimited 1